-Dealers aren’t making the bulk of their money by charging a high monthly payment – that’s often where you, the customer, is “saving” the money.
-It’s the regular fees, extra fees, exceptions and stipulations that generate the extra revenue.
+Here’s the thing: Dealers aren’t making the bulk of their money by charging a high monthly payment – that’s often where you, the customer, is “saving” the money on a lease.
+It’s the regular fees, extra fees, exceptions and stipulations that generate extra revenue for the dealer.

-So, if you agree on an exact purchase and you get a rough idea of what the car’s residual value will be, you’ll have an idea of what the dealer should (and should not) be charging you for the monthly payment.
+If you get a rough idea of what the car’s residual value will be, you’ll be able to estimate your monthly payments.

 Capitalized Cost Reduction

 Also called the cap cost, this is what the dealer paid for the car from its manufacturer (dealer invoice) minus the residual value.
 It also depends on the down payment you make on the car.

 For example, if the dealer invoice is $25,000 and the residual value is $15,000, the capitalized cost is $10,000.
 That difference is generally made up in your monthly payments over the life of your lease.

 Therefore, capitalized cost reduction – a payment that reduces that $10,000 amount – is your down payment.
 So, if you’re agreeing to a zero-down lease (meaning your down payment is nothing), your capitalized cost reduction would be $0.
 Make sure you know what this number is before you sign.